Meet the Lab(s)?!?

 Vaibhav Bommareddy

 Vaibhav is a former MD/PhD student at UTSW, who recently switched to the “dark side” (i.e. straight-up MD program).
 He was born and raised in Houston, TX, and completed a BS degree in Neuroscience at UT Dallas in 2020.
-He is interested in how misregulation of protein-protein interactions (PPIs) drive diseases of aging.
-During his rotation in the Sanders Lab, Vaibhav initiated the lab’s brilliant efforts to integrate optogenetic and proteomic approaches into an improved high-throughput screening platform.
+He is interested in how misregulation of protein-protein and protein-RNA interactions drive diseases of aging.
+During his rotation in the Shahmoranders Lab, Vaibhav initiated the lab’s brilliant efforts to integrate optogenetic and proteomic approaches into an improved high-throughput screening platform.
 He was optimizing this method to discover peptide ligands that toggle PPI network switches, when he got impatient with the PhD process and returned to MD studies semi-full time.
-We are certain he will become bored with poking (respectfully) at cadavers soon.
-Outside of promising to return to lab and poking at dead bodies, Vaibhav’s hobbies include money, sleeping, and making money.
+Recently, he became bored with poking (respectfully) at cadavers and returned to the lab on a part-time basis to develop new tools to image entangled RNA in living cells.
+Vaibhav’s hobbies include money, sleeping, and making money.
 No money yet, Vaibhav!
 Get dat MD!

 // vaibhav.bommareddy [at] utsouthwestern.edu //